anthonymakela/anthonymakela.github.io/_posts/2019-02-20-Bayesian-Deep-Learning.md

 ## Variational Inference: Scaling model complexity

-we will use ADVI variational inference.
+We will use ADVI variational inference.
 Note, that this is a mean-field approximation so we ignore correlations in the posterior.

 ```python